Change Management: Investigation Is the Second Step

 Encouraging the driving forces and seeking to minimize the restraining forces calls for many conversations at all levels of an organization.
 Often, when senior leaders attempt to implement change, they find that their biggest restraining forces are members of their middle management team.

 Change agents must invest significant effort at the investigation stage to help all levels of an organization see what's in it for them to support and move forward with the desired change.
 In this way, you minimize the resistance that can undermine any efforts to make a change.
+See the six stages involved in change management.

 After completing the investigation stage, the change agents should know the following things: